 At several spots along the track we found stringy twisting black stalks with a tuff of leaves at the tip.
-Thinking it looked like an unhealthy Supple Jack (Ripogonum scandens) we loaded a couple of photos to INaturalist(*7) and discoverd it was in fact the healthy Juvenile version.
+Thinking it looked like an unhealthy Supple Jack (Ripogonum scandens) we loaded a couple of photos to INaturalist(*7) and discovered it was in fact the healthy Juvenile version.

-This latter part of the track crossed and recrossed old roads, until at the Conical Peak road intersection, the track the gravel road decending about 1 km to the small Govan Wilson car park.
+This latter part of the track crossed and recrossed old roads, until at the Conical Peak road intersection, the track the gravel road descending about 1 km to the small Govan Wilson car park.

 After the car park the track continues down a flight of stairs onto to Govan Wilson Road, linking to the next section of the Te Araora Trail.

-(*1) There is something really unpredictable/ unrelialbe about Department of Conversation(DoC) track times.
+(*1) There is something really unpredictable/ unreliable about Department of Conversation(DoC) track times.
 Your far better to estimate from the map or read other peoples actual times.
 My track times are generated by hand held GPS track log, and include resting, looking and listening.